faranten/faranten.github.io/index.md

 ### Education

-- 2020- : School of Computer Science at Beijing University of Posts and Telecommunications (BUPT)
+- 2020 - now : student, School of Computer Science
+  at Beijing University of Posts and Telecommunications (BUPT)
+- 2017 - 2020 : student, Science Department, Standard Curriculum
-- 2017-2020 : Shenzhen Middle School
+  at Shenzhen Middle School

 ### Blogs